bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 At this point, **BlueBanquise** configuration is done.
 We are ready to deploy the cluster.

-First step is to deploy configuration on management1 node, and then deploy OS on the other systems.
-Last step will be to deploy configuration on the other systems.
+We are going to proceed in the following order:

+1. Deploy configuration on management1 node
+3. Deploy fresh OS on the other nodes, from management1
+4. Deploy configuration on the other nodes.

 Management deployment
 =====================